-If you know me, you know I am the one person that will try out almost anything just because well, I love to be alive and trying new things is one certified recipe for great results.
+If you know me well enough, you know I will be down to try out almost anything just because well, I love the feeling of being full of Life and trying new things is one certified recipe for great results, in that regard.

 I have my limits though!